Freedom of Religion

 Jews 14 million (0.22%)

-These numbers do not add up to 7 billion and the percentages do not add up to 100 because many of the minor religions of the world have been omitted to save space.
+These numbers do not add up to 8 billion and the percentages do not add up to 100 because many of the minor religions and sects of the world have been omitted to save space.
 But these numbers clearly illustrate the point that religious opinion and practice are highly variable worldwide.
-There is nothing close to a majority opinion or faith.
-If there are many gods such a finding is understandable.
+There is nothing close to a majority religion or faith.
+All majorities are geographically local.
+If there are many gods, such a finding is understandable.
 Different gods spoke to different people at different times in different places and in different languages.
 Such an argument is further complicated by the observation that, even among Protestant Christians, there are several subdivisions that disagree among themselves over various points of doctrine and practice.
 The same can be said for Catholics, Jews, Buddhists, and Muslims.
 By this reasoning the number of different gods may be truly enormous, as envisioned by the ancient Egyptians and current Hindus.

 If there is only one God then (He) has been surprisingly unclear about (His) commandments and wishes.
 Otherwise we should have a more uniform understanding of (Him) and (His) pronouncements.
 This confusion about just who God is and what (He) did and said started very early.
-If one reads “Who Wrote the Bible” by Richard Elliot Friedman, one can see how the Torah (the first five books of the Bible) was constructed from several different sources that told different stories about God’s role in creation or about Noah and the Flood, for example.
-It is common to ignore the internal inconsistencies in Biblical stories but they are there and easy to see if one simply reads the stories and then asks, for example, did Noah take one pair of each kind of animal on the ark or one pair of each of the unclean animals and seven pairs of clean animals?
-(Genesis, Chapters 6 and 7)
+If one reads “Who Wrote the Bible” by Richard Elliot Friedman, one can see how the Torah (the first five books of the Bible) was constructed, beginning about three thousand years ago, from several different sources that told different stories about God’s role in creation or about Noah and the Flood, for example.
+It is common to ignore the internal inconsistencies in Biblical stories but they are there and easy to see if one simply reads the stories and then asks, “Did Noah take one pair of each kind of animal on the ark or one pair of each of the unclean animals and seven pairs of clean animals?”
+(Genesis, Chapters 6 and 7) Both statements are made in the Noah story.
+Lastly, if there are no gods, then the diversity of religions makes perfect sense.
+All of them would be the products of human imagination by peoples in different places on the planet with different features and problems to explain.

 Since we have so many religions worldwide and even here in the United States, how should we treat their various adherents with respect to our concept of “religious freedom?”
 The First Amendment to the Constitution, adopted in 1789, reads, “Congress shall make no law respecting an establishment of religion, or prohibiting the free exercise thereof….”
 Article VI had previously stated, “…but no religious test shall ever be required as a Qualification to any Office or public Trust under the United States.”
 This article was adopted even though several states at the time had established religions and would prohibit practitioners of non-established religions from holding local or statewide office or serving on juries.
 The usual objects of such discrimination were Jews, Muslims, and those who professed no religion.